timdanielscode/timdanielscode/README.md

 ### Hi there, I'm Tim Daniëls 👋

-- 🔭 I’m currently working on [independentphp.com](https://independentphp.com)
+- 🔭 I’m currently working on IndyPHP
-- 🌱 I’m currently learning WebDesign
 - 👯 I’m looking to collaborate with other programmers
 - 🤔 I’m looking for help with php interfaces
-- 💬 Ask me about IndependentPHP
+- 💬 Ask me about IndyPHP
 - ⚡ Fun fact: I can kickflip

 ## Skills & Experience